MicrosoftDocs/learn/learn-pr/azure/analyze-infrastructure-with-azure-monitor-logs/includes/4-exercise-create-log-queries.md

 1. In your browser, open the [Azure Monitor Demo Logs pane](https://portal.azure.com/learn.docs.microsoft.com/#blade/Microsoft_Azure_Monitoring_Logs/DemoLogsBlade?azure-portal=true) in the Azure portal.
 The **Logs** pane appears for *Demo*.

-1. On the **New Query 1** tab, in the query editor, enter a basic query in the **Type your query here or click one of the queries tp start** box.
+1. On the **New Query 1** tab, in the query editor, enter a basic query in the **Type your query here or click one of the queries to start** box.
 This example query retrieves the details of the ten most recent security events.

     ```kusto
     SecurityEvent